A Brief History of the Company

 In those days a person could trade within the walls of the City only if he

-possessed the Freedom of the City of
+possessed the Freedom of the City of London and by the same token he could

 In the case of our Company or Livery, it enabled the free blacksmith to